finanalyst/pod-render/README.md

 ## :output
     - the path where output is sent
-    - if `output` does not exist, then a Fatal Exception will be thrown.
+    - if `output` does not exist, then it will be created.

 ## :assets
     - path to a directory which may have subdirectories, eg.  `js`, `css`, `images`